-The next phases of the project built out that database with over 10,000 newly digitized primary source documents from an additional 12 members of PACSCL.
-Contextual interpretation was also expanded with biographical profiles of prominent women and mini exhibits on project content.
+The next phases of the project built out that database, resulting in over 130,000 images of newly digitized primary source documents from an additional 12 members of PACSCL.
+Expanded contextual interpretation includes biographical profiles of prominent women and mini exhibits on project content.

-Project metadata is available via API for researchers and digital humanities scholars to use freely.
+Enhanced project metadata for over 11,000 items is available via API for researchers and digital humanities scholars to use freely.
 To encourage participation, basic metadata was required and more robust metadata encouraged; visit the project documentation page for specifics.
 Curated data sets for exploration of specific themes and collections are forthcoming, along with examples of data use.

 Please visit the project documentation page to learn more about project standards.